nickchase/k0s/docs/examples/metallb-loadbalancer.md

      namespace: metallb-system
    ```

-3. Deploy an example application (web server) with a load balancer
+3. Deploy an example application (web server) with a load balancer:

    ```YAML
    apiVersion: v1